 While this analysis was only limited to certain rivers and select parameters, it does give a preliminary indication of the amount of pollution load that needs to be reduced.
-In order to accomplish this, several measures can be implemented which are summarised in T8.6.
+In order to accomplish this, several measures can be implemented which are summarized in T8.6.
+The recommended measures have been separated into short-term and long-term measures and also those which are structural and non-structural.